blueridgeboost/blueridgeboost.github.io/src/content/form.md

 +++
-title = "Class Request Form"
-heading = "Information Request Form" description = "form to request a class or for more information"
+title = "Class Request Form | Blue Ridge Boost" description = "Request a class or ask for more information.
+We love hearing from you!"
 +++

 <p>